Gaelic-Algorithmic-Research-Group/Gaelic-Text-Normaliser/README.md

 ``"Bha rìgh òg Easaidh Ruadh an dèidh dhan oighreachd fhaotainn da fhèin ri mòran àbhachd, ag amharc a-mach dè a chòrdadh ris,'s dè thigeadh ra nàdar."``

+Alternatively there is a webapp that can be found at https://www.garg.ed.ac.uk/an_gocair.

 ## Acknowledgements

 ### Scottish Gaelic Lexicon